-In English, you need to have both active and passive vocabulary knowledge.
+Learning vocabulary improves your ability to communicate in English.
+You need to have both active and passive vocabulary knowledge.
 That is, the English words that you will use yourself in original sentences, and those that you will need to recognise when you hear them or see them written down.

 In order to create your own sentences, however, you need active vocabulary, that is, words you can understand and manipulate in order to use for your own personal expression.
 This is called productive knowledge.

 Gender in English

 The class of a word dictates whether or not a word can fit in with a particular sentence structure.
-Words are classified according to what they do in a sentence, such as: verbs (eat, cry, walk, shout), nouns (cat, person, house, ball), adjective (red, small, cuddly, clever), adverbs (quickly, loudly) prepositions (under, over, in, of).
+Words are classified according to what they do in a sentence, such as: verbs (eat, cry, walk, shout), nouns (cat, person, house, ball), adjectives (red, small, cuddly, clever), adverbs (quickly, loudly) and prepositions (under, over, in, of).

+Knowledge of word classes is important when learning vocabulary, so that you know how to use your new words correctly.
 For more information on word classes please see our comprehensive Language Guide.

 Methods for learning vocabulary

 There are a number of ways to remember vocabulary.
-Simple word-cards can be very useful.
+Simple word-cards (sometimes called flash cards) can be very useful.
 The English language word is written on one side of the card and a sentence containing the word, its definition, its synonyms and pronunciation are noted on the other.

-Another effective method of vocabulary learning is the word association technique.
+Another effective method of learning vocabulary is the word association technique.
 If words are stored individually, they are more difficult to remember as they have no context.